 Research at Iron Hill Park

 Outside agencies sometimes conduct scientific research in Iron Hill Park.
-We know of three current projects, all from the University of Delaware—one researching soil composition, and two studying insects.
-You might see some tall insect traps hanging from poles in one area.
+We know of six current projects, all from the University of Delaware—one researching soil composition, and three studying insects, and one about birds.
+You might see some insect traps hanging from poles, or low white boxes.
 They aren’t poisonous, but don’t mess with them.
-It offends the insects.
+(It offends the bugs.)

 Research areas are marked by colored flags or ribbons.
 If you see these, please steer clear of the area and leave the markers undisturbed.
 On the other hand, if you see a car parked by the area and a researcher nearby, they will most likely be happy to tell you about their project.
 For general questions or comments, call (302) 738-5529.